nautobot/nautobot/nautobot/docs/development/best-practices.md

 - Reversibility may not always necessarily be required, but by properly defining `field_name`, `lookup_expr`, and `exclude` on filter fields, **introspection becomes deterministic and reversible queries can be reliably generated as needed.**
 - For exceptions such as `DeviceFilterSet.has_primary_ip` where it checks for both `Device.primary_ip4` OR `Device.primary_ip6`, method filters may still be necessary, however, they would be **the exception and not the norm.**
 - The good news is that in the core there are not that many of these filter methods defined, but we also don’t want to see them continue to proliferate.

+## Using NautobotUIViewSet for Plugin Development

+- Starting from Nautobot v1.4, using `NautobotUIViewSet` for plugin development is strongly recommended.
+- See how to use `NautobotUIViewSet`, check out [plugins/development.md](/docs/plugins/development.md).